lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 ![image alt text](./doc_support/step0_image_15.png)

-The second tutorial takes the framework in Tutorial Step 1 and adds vehicle and license plate detection to processing images.
+The second tutorial takes the framework in Tutorial Step 1 and adds vehicle detection to processing images.
 This step shows how an inference model has been added to use the Inference Engine to run the model on hardware.
 We will also learn how to specify which device the model is run on: CPU, GPU,  the Myriad.

 [Car Detection Tutorial Step 2](./step_2/Readme.md)